CL614/frameworks_and_languages_module/technical_report.md

 ```javascript
  res.status(200).json(ITEMS)
 ```

-This code allows us to send status codes to the client so we can communicate what is happening with in the server code.
-By doing this we can easily diagnose why a request can't be fulfilled, and as such developers can easily rectify issues within the code.
-On top of this it also allows for non technical literate users to interpret issues with the service they are attempting to use. https://developer.mozilla.org/en-US/docs/Web/HTTP/Status
+The provided code enables the transmission of status codes to the client, serving as a vital communication bridge to convey the server's internal processes.
+This functionality proves instrumental in diagnosing the reasons behind unfulfilled requests, empowering developers to efficiently address and rectify issues within the codebase.
+Moreover, the incorporation of status codes enhances user experience, enabling non-technical users to comprehend and interpret issues with the service they are attempting to use.
+This transparent communication not only aids in troubleshooting and debugging from a developer's perspective but also contributes to user-friendly interactions, ensuring a more inclusive understanding of the system's status and potential issues. https://developer.mozilla.org/en-US/docs/Web/HTTP/Status